Biography

 Argumentative

-In August 2019, it was reported that Ike Ekweremadu’s wife and daughter were attacked by several men at their home in London.
-The incident sparked a wave of controversy as it was reported that the attackers were members of the Indigenous People of Biafra (IPOB), a separatist group that he has publicly criticized.
-The incident brought Ike Ekweremadu under heavy criticism from the Nigerian public, who accused him of being a hypocrite for publicly denouncing IPOB while his family members were living in England, where they were attacked by IPOB members. allegedly attacked.
+In August 2019, news broke that Ike Ekweremadu’s wife and daughter were attacked by several men at their home in London.
+The incident caused a wave of controversy, as it was reported that the attackers were members of the Indigenous People of Biafra (IPOB), a separatist group that he had publicly criticized.
+The incident left Ike Ekweremadu heavily criticized by the Nigerian public, who accused him of hypocrisy for publicly condemning IPOB while his family members were living in the UK, where they were allegedly attacked by IPOB members.

-In response, Ike Ekweremadu condemned the attack on his family members and called on the British authorities to investigate and bring the perpetrators to justice.
-He also denied any involvement with IPOB and called for an end to the growing tensions between the group and the Nigerian government.
-The incident has caused a stir in Nigerian politics, with some politicians and analysts accusing him of hypocrisy and opportunism.
+Ike Ekweremadu, in response, condemned the attack on his family members and called on the British authorities to investigate and bring the perpetrators to justice.
+He also denied any involvement with IPOB and called for an end to the rising tensions between the group and the Nigerian government.
+The incident caused a significant stir in Nigerian politics, with some politicians and analysts accusing him of hypocrisy and opportunism.
 Others defended him, saying he was a victim of circumstances and had always been committed to promoting peace and unity in Nigeria.

-In 2022, Ike Ekweremadu, former Vice President of the Nigerian Senate, his wife Beatrice Nwanneka Ekweremadu, and Dr Obinna Obeta were convicted of facilitating the travel of a young man from Lagos to the UK for exploitation.
-The 21-year-old street trader had been illegally rewarded for donating a kidney to the senator’s daughter, who had suffered from kidney disease and was forced to drop out of her master’s degree at Newcastle University.
-Ekweremadus and Obeta were found to have conspired to smuggle the young man to London for this purpose.
+In 2022, Ike Ekweremadu, former Vice President of the Nigerian Senate, his wife Beatrice Nwanneka Ekweremadu and Dr Obinna Obeta were convicted of facilitating the travel of a young man from Lagos to the UK for exploitation.
+The 21-year-old street vendor was illegally offered a reward to donate a kidney to the senator’s daughter, who had suffered from kidney disease and was forced to drop out of her master’s degree at Newcastle University.
+Ekweremadu and Obeta were found to have conspired to smuggle the young man to London for this purpose.

-In February 2022, the man was brought to the private kidney unit at the Royal Free hospital in London as Sonia Ekweremadu’s cousin in an unsuccessful attempt to persuade doctors to The transplant currently costs £80,000.
-Prosecutor, Hugh Davies KC, accused Ekweremadus and Obeta of treating the man and other potential sponsors as “disposable assets – spare parts for rewards” and engaging in a “commercial transaction emotionally cold” towards him.
-Their daughter Sonia Ekweremadu was found innocent.
+In February 2022, the man falsely presented himself at a private kidney unit at the Royal Free Hospital in London as Sonia Ekweremadu’s cousin in a failed attempt to persuade doctors to carry out an £80,000 transplant.
+Prosecutor Hugh Davies KC accused the Ekweremadus and Obeta of treating the man and other potential donors as “disposable assets – spare parts in exchange for rewards” and engaging in an “emotionally cold commercial transaction” with him.
+Their daughter, Sonia Ekweremadu, was cleared of all charges.

-Despite being a successful lawyer and founder of an anti-poverty charity who helped draft Nigeria’s anti-organ trafficking law, Ike Ekweremadu’s conduct, in this case, was described as described as “entitlement, dishonesty and hypocrisy”, according to Davies.
-The prosecutor argued that he agreed to reward someone for donating a kidney to his daughter, a poor person he had shunned and did not want to have direct contact with to protect his politics.
-He has denied the charges, claiming he was the victim of fraud, while Obeta claimed the man acted altruistically and did not offer any reward for his kidney.
-Nwanneka Ekweremadu denied all knowledge of this plot.
+Despite being a successful lawyer and founder of an anti-poverty charity who helped draft Nigeria’s anti-organ trafficking law, Ike Ekweremadu’s conduct in this case has been described as “entitlement, dishonesty and hypocrisy,” according to Davies.
+The prosecution argued that he agreed to reward someone for donating a kidney to his daughter, a poor person he had shunned and did not want to have direct contact with to protect his own political interests.
+He denied the charges, claiming he was the victim of a scam, while Obeta said the man acted altruistically and did not offer any reward for his kidney.
+Nwanneka Ekweremadu denied any knowledge of the plot.

-During court proceedings, WhatsApp messages were introduced as evidence, revealing that Obeta had charged Ike Ekweremadu a total of 4.5 million naira (equivalent to around £8,000) for “agency fees” and “agency fees”. sponsor fees”.
-Ike Ekweremadu and Obeta admitted to providing false information claiming that this man was Sonia’s cousin in the visa application and hospital records.
+During the court proceedings, WhatsApp messages were introduced into evidence, revealing that Obeta had charged Ike Ekweremadu a total of 4.5 million naira (around £8,000) in “agent fees” and “donation fees”.
+Ike Ekweremadu and Obeta admitted providing false information by claiming the man was Sonia’s cousin on his visa application and hospital admission paperwork.

-According to Davies, Ike Ekweremadu deliberately ignored medical advice to seek a donor from close family members for his daughter, instead choosing to pay for the procedure from a donor pool.
-He claims that he never intended to involve a family member, regardless of their proximity or relationship to the family.
+According to Davies, Ike Ekweremadu deliberately ignored medical advice to find donors from actual family members for his daughter, instead choosing to pay for the procedure from a pool of donors.
+He claims that he never intended to involve a family member, regardless of whether they were close or related to the family.

-The verdict in the case will be delivered by Judge Jeremy Johnson on May 5.
+Sentencing in the case will be announced by Judge Jeremy Johnson on May 5.

 Personal life